zenjieli/mllms_know/README.md

 ## 📋 Overview

 This repository contains the official implementation of our ICLR 2025 paper "MLLMs Know Where to Look: Training-free Perception of Small Visual Details with Multimodal LLMs".
 Our method enables multimodal large language models (MLLMs) to better perceive small visual details without any additional training.

-### Key Features:
-- Training-free approach to enhance MLLMs' perception of small visual details
-- Implementation of various attention and gradient-based methods
-- Support for multiple MLLMs including LLaVA-1.5 and InstructBLIP
-- Evaluation on multiple benchmark datasets (TextVQA, DocVQA, GQA, etc.)
-- Visualization tools for attention/gradient maps
+This repository provides the detailed implementation of applying our methods on multiple MLLMs and benchmark datasets.

 ## 🛠️ Installation

-### Prerequisites
-- Python 3.10
-- CUDA-compatible GPU (recommended)

 ### Setup Environment
 ```bash